kaunel85/ong-bylaws/bylaws.md

 48 hours in advance of the chapter meeting for review by the Executive Committee.

 ## ARTICLE III: DUTIES OF OFFICERS
-24. The Chapter officers will report bi-weekly to their assigned Executive Officer.
+24. The Chapter officers will report bi-weekly to the Vice-president.
-Chapter officers must meet with their assigned Executive Officer once at the start of each semester and after elections.
-Each Executive Officer will provide an update to the Executive Committee on any meetings held with their assigned officers.
+Chapter officers must meet with the Vice-Pesident once at the start of each semester and after elections.
+The Vice-President will provide an update to the Executive Committee on any meetings held with officers.
-The officer assignments are as follows:
-    1. President – Alumni Chairman, Risk Management Chairman, Greek Representative, Awards Chairman
-    2. Vice President – Scholarship Chairman, House Manager, Warden, Foundation Representative
-    3. Treasurer – Community Service Chairman, Philanthropy Chairman, Parking Lot Manager, Assistant Treasurer
-    4. Recruitment Chairman – Phikeia Educator, Assistant Phikeia Educator, Assistant Recruitment Chairman(s), Chaplain
-    5. Secretary – Social Chairman, Athletics Chairman, Webmaster, Chorister

 25. If a Member is neglecting his duties as an officer, their position will be reviewed.
 The procedure of a Position Review is as follows: